-The department does not issue a Timely Warning notification if:
+The department may not issue a Timely Warning notification if:

-- The department apprehends the subject(s) and the threat of imminent danger for members of the University community has been mitigated by the apprehension. - If a report was not filed in a timely manner.
+- The department apprehends the subject(s) and the threat of imminent danger for members of the University community has been mitigated by the apprehension. - If a report was not filed in a timely manner of within two days of incident.

-The institution is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor or campus OSAVE staff member.
+The institution is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor.